-In 2019, New Mexico passed a law, effective July 1, 2019, that generally requires firearms sales to be subject to a background check.1 The law requires private sales to be processed through a licensed dealer who is required to conduct a background check on buyers under federal law.2
+In 2019, New Mexico passed a law, effective July 1, 2019, that generally requires firearms sales to be subject to a background check.1 The law generally requires private sellers of firearms (sellers who are not licensed firearm dealers or other federal firearm licensees) to complete the sale of their firearms through a federally licensed licensed dealer, who is required to conduct a background check on prospective buyers under federal law.2

 - 2019 NM SB 8.